-The risk factors described below are not exhaustive.
+The risk factors described below are not exhaustive and are also a reflection of the risk factors of the master fund.
 It is up to each investor to analyse the risk associated with such an investment and to form his/her own opinion independent of CARMIGNAC GESTION, where necessary seeking the opinion of any advisers specialised in such matters in order to ensure that this investment is appropriate in relation to his/her financial situation.

 - a) Risk associated with discretionary management: discretionary management is based on the expected evolution of the financial markets.
 The fund's performance will depend on the companies selected and asset allocation chosen by the management company.
 There is a risk that the management company may not invest in the best performing companies. - b) Risk of capital loss: the portfolio does not guarantee or protect the capital invested.
-A capital loss occurs when a unit is sold at a lower price than that paid at the time of purchase. - c) Equity risk: as the fund is exposed to equity market risk, the net asset value of the fund may decrease in the event of an equity market upturn or downturn. - d) Currency risk: Currency risk is linked to exposure through investments and the use of forward financial instruments to a currency other than the fund's valuation currency.
-The fluctuations of currencies in relation to the euro may have a positive or negative influence on the net asset value of the fund.
-For hedged units denominated in a currency other than the euro, the currency risk linked to fluctuations in the euro versus the valuation currency is residual thanks to systematic hedging.
-This hedging may generate a performance differential between units in different currencies. - e) Interest rate risk: interest rate risk is the risk that the net asset value may fall in the event of a change in interest rates.
+A capital loss occurs when a unit is sold at a lower price than that paid at the time of purchase. - c) Equity risk: As the fund is exposed to equity market risk, the net asset value of the fund may decrease in the event of an equity market upturn or downturn. - d) Currency risk: currency risk is linked to exposure through investments and the use of forward financial instruments to a currency other than the Fund's valuation currency.
+Currency appreciations or depreciations may cause the net asset value to fall. - e) Emerging market risk: the operating and supervision conditions of these markets may deviate from the standards prevailing on the major international markets, and price variations may be high. - f) Interest rate risk: interest rate risk results in a decline in the net asset value in the event of a rise in interest rates.
 When the modified duration of the portfolio is positive, a rise in interest rates may lead to a reduction in the value of the portfolio.
-When the modified duration of the portfolio is negative, a fall in interest rates may lead to a reduction in the value of the portfolio. - f) Credit risk: credit risk is the risk that the issuer may default.
-Should the quality of issuers decline, for example in the event of a downgrade in their rating by the financial rating agencies, the value of the bonds may drop and lead to a fall in the fund's net asset value.
+When the modified duration of the portfolio is negative, a fall in interest rates may lead to a reduction in the value of the portfolio. - g) Credit risk: the manager may invest in unrated bonds or those with a rating below investment grade according to at least one of the major rating agencies, i.e. presenting a high credit risk. credit risk is the risk that the issuer may default.
+Should the quality of issuers decline, for example in the event of a downgrade in their rating by the financial rating agencies, the value of the bonds may drop and lead to a fall in the fund's net asset value. - h) Liquidity risk: the markets in which the fund and its master fund participate may be subject to temporary illiquidity.
+These market distortions could have an impact on the pricing conditions under which the fund may be caused to liquidate, initiate or modify its positions.